Freddie Freeman Player Props: Dodgers vs. White Sox

-After batting .308 with a double, three home runs, five walks and nine RBI in his past 10 games, Freddie Freeman and the Los Angeles Dodgers face the Chicago White Sox (who will start Lance Lynn) at 10:10 PM ET on Tuesday.
+On Wednesday, Freddie Freeman (hitting .263 in his past 10 games) and the Los Angeles Dodgers play the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
+First pitch is at 10:10 PM ET.

-In his last game, he notched a home run while going 2-for-4 against the Phillies.
+In his most recent game he had a hitless performance (0-for-3) against the White Sox.

 Freddie Freeman Game Info & Props vs. the White Sox